Employee ownership trust: EOTs in the US

 There is some use of EOTs in the US.

 In 2014, the international design firm Wimberly Allison Tong & Goo (WATG) became the first US company to create employee ownership through an English EOT.
 WATG decided against a sale to an ESOP.
 Leadership wanted to avoid the cost and time requirements of creating and maintaining an ESOP, including legal work, administration, and valuation.
 They also wanted to avoid simply replacing their repurchase obligation from existing buy-sell agreements with an ESOP repurchase obligation.

 In 2017, an Ann Arbor company, Arbor Assays, also became owned by an English EOT.
 This method of employee ownership was adopted to maintain the company perpetually for the benefit of its employees.
 Financially, the employees will benefit because, in addition to their basic pay, the company will annually allocate revenue not needed for company operations or future investment to participating employees.

+In 2022, Clegg Auto, a group of four Utah-based auto repair and body shops, established the first EOT owning multiple subsidiaries, financed by Common Trust.
+In just a year after transitioning to employee ownership, the businesses announced a doubling in profits.

+In 2023, the Texas-based messaging company Text-Em-All became the first SaaS company in the US to move to an EOT.
+The founders specifically wanted to cement the long-term vision of the company so that it could continue to benefit customers, employees, and the community.

 Other US companies have also moved to this form of trust ownership using trusts established under domestic trust laws including: